Travelinglight/iknn/README.md

 ## Contact us
 1. You can get the paper from Dr. Gao: gaoyj@zju.edu.cn
-2. The projet is coded by Kingston Chen, feel free to ask any questions: holaelmundokingston@gmail.com
+2. The project is coded by Kingston Chen, feel free to ask any questions: holaelmundokingston@gmail.com